-My internal care-o-meter was calibrated to deal with about a hundred and fifty people, and it simply can't express the amount of caring that I have for billions of sufferers.
+My internal care-o-meter was calibrated to deal with about 150 people, and it simply can't express the amount of caring that I have for billions of sufferers.
 The internal care-o-meter just doesn't go up that high.

 Humanity is playing for unimaginably high stakes.
 At the very least, there are billions of people suffering today.
 At the worst, there are quadrillions (or more) potential humans, transhumans, or posthumans whose existence depends upon what we do here and now.
 All the intricate civilizations that the future could hold, the experience and art and beauty that is possible in the future, depends upon the present.

-When you're faced with stakes like these, your internal caring heuristics — calibrated on numbers like "ten" or "twenty", and maxing out around one hundred and fifty — completely fail to grasp the gravity of the situation.
+When you're faced with stakes like these, your internal caring heuristics — calibrated on numbers like 10 or 20, and maxing out around 150 — completely fail to grasp the gravity of the situation.

 Saving a person's life feels great, and it would probably feel just about as good to save one life as it would feel to save the world.
 It surely wouldn't be many billion times more of a high to save the world, because your hardware can't express a feeling a billion times bigger than the feeling of saving a person's life.
 But even though the altruistic high from saving someone's life would be shockingly similar to the altruistic high from saving the world, always remember that behind those similar feelings there is a whole world of difference.

 Our internal care-feelings are woefully inadequate for deciding how to act in a world with big problems.

 There's a mental shift that happened to me when I first started internalizing scope insensitivity.
 It is a little difficult to articulate, so I'm going to start with a few stories.